stefangabos/Zebra_Dialog/README.md

         <td valign="top"><em>integer</em></td>
         <td valign="top">0</td>
         <td valign="top">
-            The speed, in milliseconds, by which the overlay and the dialog box will be animated when appearing.
+            The speed, in milliseconds, by which the backdrop and the dialog box will be animated when appearing.
         </td>
     </tr>
     <tr>